scottmotion/scottmotion/README.md

 # Hi, I'm Scott, and I love creating useful things! 🔮

-I'm a Frontend Web Developer specializing in highly functional, pixel-perfect web applications, who is currently looking to join a team as a Junior Developer.
+I'm a Frontend Web Developer specializing in highly functional, pixel-perfect web applications.
+As a creative and analytical thinker able to adapt to changing requirements, I am eager to contribute my newfound technical skills to the success of your development team.
+Looking to join an organization that values continued learning and long-term growth.

 My interest in web development started when I decided to make an app for filmmakers — turns out I was able to learn web development from scratch and caught the coding bug!